 This pair's upper is crafted from canvas for the most part, but take note that the K-Swiss Bridgeport II in the black colorway is made of leather.
 A perforated suede material lines the outer collar, which adds a premium touch to the shoe while still providing breathability.
 An embroidered K-Swiss shield subtly adorns the kick's lateral side, complementing the overall clean-cut design.
 Coordinating foxing tape and a textured toe graces the shoe's midsole that offers extra durability and visual appeal.

-K-Swiss Bridgeport II History
+History of the K-Swiss Bridgeport II

 K-Swiss was introduced as a footwear company in 1966.
 Two Swiss brothers named Art and Ernest Brunner who were into tennis and skiing pioneered it.
 They were on the hunt for a pair of tennis shoes that are stylish, durable and comfortable enough for them to play in.
 Unable to find the right shoe, they saw a business opportunity and decided to create it.

-The brothers eventually came up with the K-Swiss Classic – an all-leather tennis shoe that took inspiration from a ski boot.
+The brothers eventually came up with the K-Swiss Classic – an all-leather tennis shoe that took inspiration from a ski cleat.
 Attributes like five side bindings and D-ring lacing system were adapted onto the Classic to aid in the sport's lateral movements.
 The kick became so well-known amongst tennis fans that it eventually crossed onto the lifestyle arena and was frequently worn by preppy kids in the 70s.

 In the 90s, Steven Nichols took an interest in the company and boosted K-Swiss's presence in the market by hiring experts in marketing.
 It was so successful that the brand garnered the attention of the youth from the urban setting.
-Today, the brand is targeting millennial entrepreneurs as their market by offering amped up versions of their classic heritage designs.
+Today, the brand is targeting millennial entrepreneurs as their market by offering amped-up versions of their classic heritage designs.

 As part of the brand's new collection, the K-Swiss Bridgeport II exhibits a clean-cut look that takes after court-inspired kicks.
 Its revised canvas upper offers a breathable and ultra-light fit without compromising comfort and durability.
 The shoe is available in a number of toned-down colorways that are easy to mix and match with endless casual ensembles.